 A low groan escapes me, my entire body feels drained and heavy, but I force myself to move.

 I manage to peel my eyes open, blinking rapidly as they adjust to the low light and the visuals around me.
 I swallow as best I can, my mouth dry.
+My head pounds like I've been hit repeatedly with a hammer.

-Realisation hits me.
+Realisation suddenly hits me.

-The grounder.
+The Grounder.
 The knife.
 Octavia.

 Finn.

 "Chris?"
 Raven's voice sounds groggy, like she was asleep, and I piece together that it was Raven's voice in particular that caught my attention.
-"Chris, oh my god."
+"Chris—oh my god."

 She shuffles over to me, moving into my line of vision and sighs in relief.